henriquesimoes/humpback/solutions/README.md

 cp /data/$USER1/hwic/competition-data/train.csv $HUMP/data/
 ```

-where `HUMP` is the directory you just created.
 The `.gitignore` file is set to ignore them, in
 order to avoid potential issues when switching branches.